-Motor Neurone Disease (MND) is a progressive neuro-degenerative disease that attacks the upper and lower motor neurones.
+Motor Neurone Disease (MND) is a rare group of progressive neuro-degenerative conditions that affects the motor systems of the brain and spinal cord.

 Amyotrophic Lateral Sclerosis (ALS)